 What is Dextromethorphan or DXM?

-Dextromethorphan is an over-the-counter drug used as a cough suppressor that inhibits the nerve system reaction that causes coughing.
+Dextromethorphan is an over-the-counter drug used as a cough suppressor that inhibits the nerve system reaction that causes a chronic cough or hard coughing.

 When used as directed, DXM is safe and non-habit forming.
 However, misused drug use of DXM causes euphoria and hallucinations.

 Because of the risk of addiction, dextromethorphan (DXM) should only be used as prescribed by a medical professional.
 It is important to understand the dangers and the potential consequences of DXM misuse.

 As a cough suppressant, DXM is found in many OTC cough medications such as cough syrup, capsules, or dextromethorphan tablet or tablets.

 Sometimes it is the only ingredient, or there may be combined use with other drugs like dextromethorphan: acetaminophen, antihistamines, analgesics, decongestants, or expectorants.

 Popular over-the-counter brands that include DXM include Coricidin, Mucinex DM, and Robitussin, and Tylenol Cough and Cold.
 Although OTC medications are legal, many retail chains have security settings alarming personal when these drugs are handled.
 Additionally, some stores hold DXM derivatives behind the counter as a security block.
 The medication then is given to someone by a pharmacist.

 DXM and Pseudobulbar Affect